lukee11/10_Time_Series/README.md

 #### Linear Regression Forecasting

-A Scikit-Learn linear regression model to forecast CAD/JPY returns with *lagged* CAD/JPY futures returns and categorical calendar seasonal factors is included in this notebook (e.g., day-of-week or week-of-year seasonal effects).
+A Scikit-Learn linear regression model to forecast CAD/JPY returns with *lagged* CAD/JPY futures returns and categorical calendar seasonal factors is included in this notebook.

 * Data preparation (creating returns and lagged returns, and splitting the data into training and testing data)